Kong/kong/UPGRADE.md

 (2.x.x) to the version number of Kong you are currently running.

-### Suggested upgrade path
+### Suggested upgrade methods

 Follow the migration guide for the backing datastore you are using.
 If you prefer to use a fresh datastore and migrate your `kong.conf` file only, see [how to install 3.0.x on a fresh datastore](#install-30x-on-a-fresh-data-store).

-As with all upgrades, please backup your datastore before proceeding.
+**Always backup your datastore before performing any upgrade.**

-You should not make changes to configuration with the Admin API during migration, as it may lead to unexpected behavior and break your configuration.
+You should avoid making changes to configuration with the Admin API during migration, as it may lead to unexpected/incompatible behavior and could break your existing configuration.

 **Version prerequisites for migrating to version 3.0.x**

-If you are migrating from 2.7.x or lower versions, first [migrate to 2.8.1](#upgrade-from-10x---22x-to-28x).
+If you are migrating from Kong 2.7.x or lower versions, first [migrate to Kong 2.8.1](#upgrade-from-10x---22x-to-28x).
+Confirm Kong's behavior is correct after migrating to 2.8.x before proceeding with the major version upgrade to 3.0.0.

+For Hybrid mode deployments, both the Control Planes and Data Planes should be on 2.8.x before attempting with the 3.0.x major version upgrade.

-Once you have migrated to 2.8.x, you can follow the following sections to migrate to 3.0.x.
+Once you have upgraded to Kong 2.8.x and confirmed everything still works as expected, you can follow the following steps to migrate to 3.0.x.

 ### Upgrade from 2.8.x to 3.0.x for Traditional mode